This post was originally written in 2015 but has been updated in 2018 with more information and things to do in Perth.

 Top Things to Do in Perth

-To gain a better perspective on the city and for a great spot for a picnic, head to Kings Park and enjoy over 400 hectares of bushland, parks, and gardens.
-Western Australia Travellers Guide suggests these Top Things to do in Kings Park
+To gain a better perspective on the city and for a great spot for a picnic, head to Kings Park.
+With over 400 hectares of bushland, parks, and gardens, Kings Park should definitely make it to your list of things to do in Perth.
+Western Australia Travellers Guide suggests these Top Things to do in Kings Park.

 Shopaholics beware, Perth is peppered with unique and funky clothing boutiques, large shopping centre and weekend markets selling everything from hand-made arts and craft to natural and organic produce.